 "Respondeat superior" (a Latin phrase meaning "let the superior answer" is the primary theory of liability that can hold a company responsible for a traffic accident caused by a truck driver employee.
 The employer can be liable for wrongful acts committed by an employee or agent provided the acts were unintentional and were committed within the scope of employment.

 The first thing the injured person must show is that the truck driver is an employee of the company, rather than an independent contractor.
 That's because a company is generally not liable for wrongful acts committed by independent contractors.

 Although each state’s laws may differ, generally the emphasis is placed on whether the employer has the right to control the detailed manner and means that the work must be performed.
-If the employer controls the result of the work, but not how the result is accomplished, then an independent contractor relationship is established.
+If the employer controls the result of the work, but not how the result is accomplished, then an independent contractor relationship is probable.

-There is an exception to the general rule that a company is liable for accidents caused by its employees.
 Generally, an employer is not liable for the intentional torts (i.e., assault, battery, kidnapping) committed by its employee.
 The rationale is that the purpose of the "respondeat" principle is not being met when the employee’s acts are not related to the business enterprise.